dlphn/tweet-noise/README.md

 Python school project developed by 3 students from CentraleSupélec : Hélène, Valentin, and Delphine.

+We consider as spam anything that is not related to a news event or a reaction to one.

 ## Installation

 Install dependencies using pip (preferably in a virtual environment):